-We took her home that straight away and it was very apparent that she wasn’t comfortable with women, so I had a lot of work to do to earn her trust.
+We took her home straight away the same day and it was very apparent that she wasn’t comfortable with women.
+I had a lot of work to do to earn her trust.
 We allowed her space to do her own thing and generally took things slowly via decompression.

 On top of this she: